skcode0/saai/README.md

 - Often times, minority labels often gave scores of 0 for precision/recall/f1 due to too few examples.
   - `Google`'s model failed to predict 'grief'
   - `SamLowe`'s and `go` model gave 0 for 'grief', 'pride', 'relief'
   - Although there were more data overall, `merged` model failed to give performance metrics for 'grief', 'pride', and surprisingly 'nervousness'.
 It gave 'relief' F1 score of 0.14.
 The reason for this is that the datasets often added common labels like 'joy', 'love', 'sadness', 'neutral', etc. but not enough examples for minority labels.
 Moreover, as you can see, the macro averages for the `merged` model didn't really show much improvement.
 It's probably due to adding examples that were not exactly of great quality.
 Some labels were questionable and debatable.
-It introduced some noise and hurt performances of some labels.
+It introduced some noise and hurt performances of certain labels.
 For example, compared to `go` model, `merged` model gave F1 score of 0.82 for 'joy' and 0.65 for 'love'; `go` model had F1 score of 0.61 for 'joy' and 0.83 for 'love'.
 In the end, more data helped some labels while hurting others, eventually balancing out the overall score, causing the model to perform very similarly to the base model (`go`).
 - Data augmented models actually improved the the performance a little.
-  - `V1` increased the F1 score by 0.02 compared to the base model (`go`).
+  - `V1` increased the F1 score by 0.04 compared to the base model (`go`).
 However it still failed to give scores for 'grief' and 'pride'.
 It was able to give 'nervousness' F1 score of 0.25 and 0.24 for 'relief'.
   - `V2` was the best model based on macro-F1.
 This model still failed to give score for 'grief' but was able to give 'pride' F1 score of 0.42. 'relief' was 0.25.
   - `V3`, although performed a little worse than `V2`, was able to give performance metrics for every label.
 This is thanks to more focus on having more data augmentation for minority labels. 'grief' had F1 score of 0.25, 'pride' 0.42, and 'relief' 0.17.